 An article is considered to be a substantial original contribution of high scholarly quality and between 7 000-10 000 words in length (footnotes included but bibliography excluded).
 All articles are subjected to a double-blind peer-review.

 A note is considered to be an original contribution of high scholarly quality between 5 000-7 000 words (footnotes included but bibliography excluded).
 A note focuses on an indepth analysis of a topical theme but is more brief than an article.
 Notes are peer-reviewed.

 A case note is considered to be an original discussion of a high scholarly quality from a court judgment not less than 5 000 and not exceeding 10 000 words (footnotes included but bibliography excluded).
 Case Notes are peer-reviewed.

 An oratio is the paper of an eminent speaker or of a highly topical theme.
 The speaker normally receives an invitation from someone on the editorial team or board to submit the paper for publication without undergoing a peer review process.

 Book ReviewsA book review is a short contribution in which a book is analysed based on content, style and merit, and is not subject to peer review.

-Copyright in all material published in PER/PELJ vests in the author, provided that authors grant, by submission of their contributions, permission that their contributions may be shared and adapted without restriction.
+Copyright in all material published in PELJ/PER vests in the author, provided that authors grant, by submission of their contributions, permission that their contributions may be shared and adapted without restriction.
 An author furthermore agrees that the same contribution may not be published elsewhere without the written permission of the editor.

-Anyone gaining access, electronically or otherwise, to a contribution to PER, may quote from such contribution, use the intellectual content thereof, share and adapt it, but subject to the following conditions:
+Anyone gaining access, electronically or otherwise, to a contribution published in PELJ/PER, may quote from such contribution, use the intellectual content thereof, share and adapt it, but subject to the following conditions:

-you must give appropriate credit, provide a link and indicate if changes were made; and
+- you must give appropriate credit, provide a link and indicate if changes were made; and

 - the copyright of the author(s) may not be infringed in any way.